 - Major disaster leave is available to classified USC employees when (1) the employee or a member of the employee’s family experiences a severe hardship causing the employee to be absent from work, and (2) the employee has exhausted all available vacation, PTO, or winter recess time.

 - Under this plan, a major disaster is defined as a declared natural disaster, like the current COVID-19 pandemic.

 Who’s eligible to donate?
 Who’s eligible to receive hours?

-- All participants in this plan must be USC employees with at least one year of service in a position that accrues vacation, PTO, or winter recess time.
+- All participants in this plan must be USC employees in a position that accrues vacation, PTO, or winter recess time.

 - Donors must have adequate accrued time to donate.

 - Donors may not designate a particular recipient – all funds go into a pool for recipients.

 - Employees of ISI, ICT, and any other units that are government-funded are not eligible to donate time.

 - Recipients must have exhausted their own vacation, PTO, and winter recess time.
 In addition, recipients must be experiencing a severe hardship, must not be receiving any other forms of wage replacement (including short- or long-term disability, workers’ compensation, paid family leave, sick leave, unemployment, or other forms of paid leave), and must have not received more than 160 donated hours within a rolling 12-month period under the major disaster declaration.